 - Supplemental material

-Create Account: Master’s students go to Cornell Masters ProQuest site, Doctoral students go to Cornell Doctoral ProQuest site.
-Click on the Sign up and get started today button and follow instruction to create a personal account.
-Reply to confirmation email to begin submission process.
+Master’s students go to Cornell Master’s ProQuest site, doctoral students go to Cornell Doctoral ProQuest site.
+Click on the “sign up and get started today” button and follow instructions to begin the submission process.

 Submission Process: Submission steps are outlined on the left menu.
 You will see the items checked off as you progress through the submission steps.
 You must click “Save & Continue” at the bottom of each page, even pages on which you do not enter any information.
 Using the left menu, you can return to any page and make changes until the point of final submission.